dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

     benefits the economy of the consumer while retaining competitive advantage and control over intellectual property related to industrial processes.
-  - this could drive a minor modality that leads to divestment of foreign direct investment, but it's one of many dynamics.
+  - This could drive a minor modality that leads to divestment of foreign direct investment, but it's one of many dynamics.

 #### supply chain "dimension"

-- Thee effect on supply chain dimension of the American & Global Economies
+- The effect on supply chain dimension of the American & Global Economies
   - reference arguments from article on regulating conflict minerals trade in african nations